 Wedding receptions are as unique as the couple that’s marrying.
 And setting the right tone begins with your table decorations.
-“When your guests enter the reception area, how do you want them to feel?
-What mood do you want to set?” asks Wendy Brown-Haddock, CPCE, director of sales and catering for Monona Catering.
-Whatever you have in mind—from jaw dropping elegance to rose petal romance—your table decorations will help you get there.
+“Many couples really love to showcase their reception space with table décor that is personal to them.” states Wendy Brown-Haddock, CPCE, General Manager for Monona Catering.
+Whatever you have in mind—from jaw dropping elegance to eye-popping colors—your table decorations will help you get there.

 So where do you start?
-Brown-Haddock offers five trends she’s seeing in 2015.
+Brown-Haddock offers several trends she’s seeing in 2023.

 Variations on Head Tables

 Rather than a long table where you, your spouse and wedding party sit along one side, consider a harvest table instead.
 The two of you sit at the head, with your wedding party—and even their guests—joining you along both sides of the table.
 Some couples even include family members.
-Conversation is easier at a harvest table and you’ll have more room for larger, eye catching table decorations.
+Conversation is easier at a harvest table, and you’ll have more room for larger, eye-catching table decorations.
+Or a sweetheart table for just the two of you provides a more intimate experience.

 Varied Groupings

-They could be small vintage bottles or milk glass vases, circular or geometric—or any combination that’s pleasing to you.
-Whatever they’re made of, groupings are popular, particularly if you want to showcase simple, single stem flowers.
-If you’re planning on featuring traditional floral bouquets on each table, consider centerpieces of the same color tones but vary their sizes.
+They could be small vintage bottles or eclectic vases, circular or geometric—or any combination that’s pleasing to you.
+Whatever they’re made of groupings are popular, particularly if you want to showcase flowers.
+If you’re planning on featuring unique floral arrangements on each table, consider centerpieces of the same color tones but vary their sizes.
 Doing so gives your reception tables a less “matchy” look.

 Nods to the Past